Simple and Useful Tips to Move Heavy Furniture Items

 - Try to have a clear vision of where you want to go.
 It becomes troublesome when an armoire interrupts your view.
 You must not be blinded when moving furniture.
 So, keep your head looking ahead, not looking down, to ensure you’re moving in the right direction.

-How to Move a Wardrobe
+# How to move a wardrobe

-- Empty the wardrobe
+- Completely empty the wardrobe

 - Carry it using the high-low technique with the help of another person

-How to Move a Fridge
+# How to move a fridge

 - Unplug the power cord

-- Remove necessary obstacles
+- Remove any obstacles from the path

-How to Move a Bed and Mattress
+# How to move a bed and mattress

 - Remove the bedding (sheets, duvets, pillows)